AdobeDocs/experience-manager-learn.en/help/sites/integrations/adobe-target/load-and-fire-target.md

 ---
 title: Load and fire a Target call
-description: Learn how to load, pass parameters to page request, and fire a Target call from your site page using a Launch Rule.
-Page information is retrieved and passed as parameters using the Adobe Client Data Layer that lets you collect and store data about visitors' experience on a webpage and then make it easy to access this data.
+description: Learn how to load, pass parameters to page request, and fire a Target call from your site page using a tags Rule.
 feature: Core Components, Adobe Client Data Layer
 version: Cloud Service
 jira: KT-6133